MHohenberg/ical2paleventfile/README.md

 ## License

-This script is licensed under the GPLv3 or later
+This script is licensed under the GPLv3 or later.

 ## Requirements